For Stacey Abrams, revenge is a dish best served blue | NewsChannel 3-12

 Three days later, she sounded gratified by the returns.

-“My heart is full,” Abrams said on Twitter Friday.
+“My heart is full,” Abrams said on Twitter.
 In another tweet she said, “We are just getting started.”

 Georgia’s demographics are changing

-Georgia has voted Republican in eight of the last nine presidential elections.
+Georgia had voted Republican in eight of the past nine presidential elections.
 But explosive growth and changing demographics are expanding Democrats’ base and turning the state purple.
 Republicans may no longer be able to count on the Peach State.

 Leaders like Abrams, who has pushed Democrats to pay more attention to the state, have helped hasten the shift.